-Hyundai's compact sport utility vehicle returns for its fifth season on the U.S. market with a selection of refinements.
-Styling changes include a new grille and taillights, refined bodyside cladding, a redesigned tailgate handle and restyled 16-inch alloy wheels.
-A new instrument cluster goes inside, and the LX model adds a power driver's seat.
+Hyundai's compact sport utility vehicle received several refinements for the 2005 model year.
+Styling changes included a fresh grille and taillights, refined bodyside cladding, a redesigned tailgate handle and restyled 16-inch alloy wheels.
+A new instrument cluster went inside, and the LX model gained a power driver's seat.

-Built on a 103.1-inch wheelbase, the Santa Fe is 177.2 inches long overall and close to 66 inches tall.
+Design revisions for 2006 include a new all-black monochromatic color scheme, available for the Limited model.
+Built on a 103.1-inch wheelbase, the Santa Fe is 177.2 inches long overall and 66 inches tall.
 Bulging front fenders are one of the Santa Fe's distinguishing characteristics.
 The four-door SUV is equipped with a rear liftgate, and five-spoke alloy wheels hold 16-inch tires.
 A full-size spare tire is included.

 Under the Hood

-The Santa Fe can be equipped with one of two V-6s.
-The GLS comes standard with a 2.7-liter V-6 that produces 170 horsepower and teams with a four-speed-automatic transmission.
-The 3.5-liter V-6, which is standard in the LX and optional in the GLS, generates 200 hp and 219 pounds-feet of torque and drives a five-speed automatic.
-Both transmissions have Shiftronic manual-shift capability.
+The Santa Fe can be equipped with one of two V-6 engines.
+The GLS comes with a 2.7-liter V-6 that produces an estimated 170 horsepower and teams with a four-speed-automatic transmission.
+The 3.5-liter V-6, which is standard in the Limited and optional in the GLS, generates 200 hp and 219 pounds-feet of torque and drives a five-speed automatic.
+Both transmissions have Shiftronic manual-shifting capability.

 Side-impact airbags and antilock brakes are standard in all Santa Fe models.

 Ranking as one of the easiest small SUVs to drive, the Santa Fe handles adeptly and performs admirably.
 Its bulging fenders, which are uncommon on SUVs, actually make a difference in judging the vehicle's position.
 This SUV is appropriately spacious, and it runs quietly.
 You can also expect an appealing ride.